 - Some types of opioid receptors

-Researchers believe that dissociative drugs like PCP and ketamine work by changing the activity of glutamate and dopamine, according to the National Institute on Drug Abuse (NIDA).
+According to researchers, dissociative drugs like PCP and ketamine work by changing the activity of glutamate and dopamine.